Anu002-dev/ABC-Employee-Analysis/README.md

 - Counted employees in each position.

 ### 3️⃣ Predominant Age Group
-- Grouped employees into age ranges.
+- Grouped employees into different age ranges.
 - Identified the predominant age group.

 ### 4️⃣ Salary Expenditure Analysis
-- Calculated total salary expenditure for each team.
+- Calculated the total salary expenditure for each team.
-- Calculated total salary expenditure for each position.
+- Calculated the total salary expenditure for each position.
 - Identified the team and position with the highest salary expenditure.

 ### 5️⃣ Correlation Between Age and Salary